unoplatform/uno/README.md

 # Live WebAssembly Apps

-Here's a list of live apps made with the Uno Platform for WebAssembly.
+Here's a list of live apps made with Uno Platform for WebAssembly.

 * The [Uno Platform Playground](https://playground.platform.uno) ([Source](https://github.com/unoplatform/uno.Playground)).
 * The [Uno Gallery](https://gallery.platform.uno) demonstrates the use of Fluent and Material guidelines.